IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 ---
 layout: docs
-title:  Creating an SPL application
+title:  Create an SPL application
 description:  How to create a new project from scratch
 navlevel: 2
 tag: atom